John Sewell (Miami)

 John W Sewell was born in 1867 in Elbert County, Georgia, and moved with his parents to Florida when he was 19 years old.
 Sewell, working for Henry Flagler, served as foreman and superintendent for the Florida East Coast Railway during the construction of the line from Jacksonville to Miami and later joined the hotel construction department.
 After helping to construct The Royal Poinciana Hotel and The Breakers Hotel at Palm Beach, Sewell moved to Miami in 1896 to work on the Royal Palm Hotel.

 While working on the hotel, Sewell stumbled upon the burial grounds of the Tequesta Native-Americans.
 Sewell gave away some of the skulls as souvenirs, and ordered African-American laborers to move the remaining bones and bury them in a hole.
 Sewell remained in the employ of the Florida East Coast Railway until 1899, when he left to concentrate his efforts on the mercantile establishment jointly owned with this brother.
+They owned at least three retail businesses at one point.

 He was Mayor of the City of Miami from 1903 to 1907.